witekbobrowski/Academic/README.md

 # Academic
-This repository was created to help me with my uni assignments.
+This repository was created to help me stay organised with my uni assignments.